-Table 16 defines the bits in the INFO1a sequence.
+Table 16 defines the bits in the INFO{1a} sequence.
 Bit 0 is transmitted first.

-Definition of bits in the INFO1a sequence
+Definition of bits in the INFO{1a} sequence

-INFO1a Bits LSB:MSB Definition 0:3 Fill bits: 1111 4:11 Frame Sync: 01110010, where the left-most bit is first in time.
-12:14 Minimum power reduction to be implemented by the call modem transmitter.
-An integer between 0 and 7 gives the recommended power reduction in dB.
-These bits shall indicate 0 if INFO0c indicated that the call modem transmitter cannot reduce its power.
-15:17 Additional power reduction, below that indicated by bits 12:14, which can be tolerated by the answer modem receiver.
+INFO {1a} bits LSB:MSB Definition 0:3 Fill bits: 1111 4:11 Frame sync: 01110010, where the left-most bit is first in time 12:14 Minimum power reduction to be implemented by the call modem transmitter.
+An integer between 0 and 7 give the recommended power reduction in dB.
+These bits shall indicate 0 if $INFO{0c}$ indicated that the call moder transmitter cannot reduce its power 15:17 Additional power reduction, below that indicated by bits 12:14, which can be tolerated by the answer moder receiver.
 An integer between 0 and 7 gives the additional power reduction in dB.
-These bits shall indicate 0 if INFO0c indicated that the call modem transmitter cannot reduce its power.
-18:24 Length of MD to be transmitted by the answer modem during Phase 3.
-An integer between 0 and 127 gives the length of this sequence in 35 ms increments.
-25 Set to 1 indicates that the high carrier frequency is to be used in transmitting from the call modem to the answer modem.
-This shall be consistent with the capabilities of the call modem indicated in INFO0c.
-26:29 Pre-emphasis filter to be used in transmitting from the call modem to the answer modem.
-These bits form an integer between 0 and 10 which represents the pre-emphasis filter index (see Tables 3 and 4).
-30:33 Projected maximum data rate for the selected symbol rate from the call modem to the answer modem.
-These bits form an integer between 0 and 12 which gives the projected data rate as a multiple of 2400 bits/s.
-34:36 Symbol rate to be used in transmitting from the answer modem to the call modem.
-An integer between 0 and 5 gives the symbol rate, where 0 represents 2400 and a 5 represents 3429.
-The symbol rate selected shall be consistent with information in INFO1c and consistent with the symbol rate asymmetry allowed as indicated in INFO0a and INFO0c.
-The carrier frequency and pre-emphasis filter to be used are those already indicated for this symbol rate in INFO1c.
-37:39 Symbol rate to be used in transmitting from the call modem to the answer modem.
-An integer between 0 and 5 gives the symbol rate, where 0 represents 2400 and a 5 represents 3429.
-The symbol rate selected shall be consistent with the capabilities indicated in INFO0a and consistent with the symbol rate asymmetry allowed as indicated in INFO0a and INFO0c.
-40:49 Frequency offset of the probing tones as measured by the answer modem receiver.
-The frequency offset number shall be the difference between the nominal 1050 Hz line probing signal tone received and the 1050 Hz tone transmitted, f(received) - f(transmitted).
-A two's complement signed integer between -511 and 511 gives the measured offset in 0.02 Hz increments.
+These bits shall indicate 0 in $INFO{0c}$ indicated that the call modem transmitter cannot reduce its power 18:24 Length of MD to be transmitted by the answer modem during Phase 3.
+An integer between 0 and 127 gives th length of this sequence in 35 ms increments 25 Set to 1 indicates that the high carrier frequency is to be used in transmitting from the call modem to the answer modem.
+This shall be consistent with the capabilities of the call modem indicated in $INFO{0c}$ 26:29 Pre-emphasis filter to be used in transmitting from the call modem to the answer modem.
+These bits form a integer between 0 and 10 which represents the pre-emphasis filter index (see Tables 3 and 4) 30:33 Projected maximum data rate for the selected symbol rate from the call modem to the answer modem.
+Thes bits form an integer between 0 and 14 which gives the projected data rate as a multiple of 2400 bits/s 34:36 Symbol rate to be used in transmitting from the answer modem to the call modem.
+An integer between 0 and gives the symbol rate, where 0 represents 2400 and a 5 represents 3429.
+The symbol rate selected shall b consistent with information in $INFO{1c}$ and consistent with the symbol rate asymmetry allowed as indicated i $INFO{0a}$ and $INFO{0c}$.
+The carrier frequency and pre-emphasis filter to be used are those already indicated for this symbol rate in $INFO{1c}$ 37:39 Symbol rate to be used in transmitting from the call modem to the answer modem.
+An integer between 0 and gives the symbol rate, where 0 represents 2400 and a 5 represents 3429.
+The symbol rate selected shall b consistent with the capabilities indicated in $INFO{0a}$ and consistent with the symbol rate asymmetry allowed a indicated in $INFO{0a}$ and $INFO{0a}$ 40:49 Frequency offset of the probing tones as measured by the answer modem receiver.
+The frequency offset number shall be the difference between the nominal 1050 Hz line probing signal tone received and the 1050 H tone transmitted, f(received) - f(transmitted).
+A two's complement signed integer between -511 and 511 give the measured offset in 0.02 Hz increments.
 Bit 49 is the sign bit of this integer.
 The frequency offset measurement shall be accurate to 0.25 Hz.
-Under conditions where this accuracy can not be achieved, the integer shall be set to -512 indicating that this field is to be ignored.
-50:65 CRC 66:69 Fill bits: 1111
+Under conditions where this accuracy cannot be achieved, the integer shall be set to -512 indicating that this field is to be ignored 50:65 CRC 66:69 Fill bits: 1111